bookkity/bookkity/articles/0002-toward-functional-paradigm-fundamental-concepts-in-java.md

 ```

 And let's image we want to upload CSV with hundreds rows and some of them contain errors.
 Do you see a problem with above solution?
-If there are errors in our CSV file we won't be informed about all errors at once, but only **first** encountered.
+If there are errors in our CSV file we won't be informed about all errors at once, but only **first** encountered error.
 In this case a list of errors would be more handful.
 For that purpose, we can use `Validation` from Vavr.
+Like `Either`, `Validation` contains two paths, valid and invalid.
+The main difference is that instead of chaining the result from the first event to the next, `Validation` validates all events.

 ```java
    public List<Validation<Seq<String>, Flight> load(List<String> lines) {